 Fatigue due to hormonal shifts in menopause can continue well into your post-menopausal years before the symptoms begin to fade away.

-Fatigue is a normal part of the menopause journey.
+Fatigue is a normal part of the journey when you’re in menopause.
 However, if you have other symptoms unrelated to menopause that are concerning to you, it’s always a good idea to speak with your doctor.
 They can rule out any underlying conditions and recommend a treatment plan to suit you.

 Conclusion

-Fatigue is one of the most common symptoms of menopause.
+Fatigue is one of the most common menopause symptoms.
 Fluctuating hormones and disruption to your normal sleep cycle can take their toll both physically and mentally.

 References: